Atterberg limits: Toughness index

 The shearing strength of clay at the plastic limit is a measure of its toughness.
 It is the ratio of the plasticity index to the flow index.
 It gives us an idea of the shear strength of the soil.

 Activity

 The activity of soil is the ratio of the plasticity index to the clay size fraction.
-If activity is less than 0.75, the soil is inactive.
-If activity exceeds 1.4, then the soil is termed active.
-If activity lies within the above values, then the soil will be moderately active.
+If activity is less than 0.75, the soil's clay is inactive.
+If activity exceeds 1.25, then the soil's clay is termed active.
+If activity lies within the above values, then the soil's clay is called normal.